 One of the first memories I have of a decorating “want” was a canopy bed.
 I was about eight years old, and had made a new friend at school.
 This was a pretty big deal for me as I was so incredibly shy, so these memories stuck for me.
 On my first after school trip for snacks and play time, I got a peek at her room.
 She had a four poster canopy bed, and it was the first one I had ever seen.
 Of course to me, this was the ultimate princess room… Being raised by a hard working single mom, these were things I couldn’t even dream about!
 It wasn’t until much later that I got bit by the DIY bug, and refused to accept that I couldn’t have something I wanted for my dream home.
 Thanks Mom, for raising us with humility and gratefulness, and passing on your Southern resourcefulness!
 Apparently, resourcefulness is a quality well shared, because we have found some awesome tutorials and inspiration on creating your own DIY canopy bed from some very creative bloggers and designers.
 I did eventually get my canopy bed… DIY, of course.
 And then, I got bored and moved on to another DIY project for a new look for my bedroom.
 That’s the cool thing about a DIY project… especially when you have a small home or a small budget.
 You can be creative, live out a few decorating dreams, or move onto new ones!
-So I imagine more than one or two of you have been dreaming of a canopy bed like one of these… Our feature photo above, is from ‘Desire to Inspire‘… and that’s exactly what they do, inspire!
+So I imagine more than one or two of you have been dreaming of a canopy bed like one of these… Our feature photo below, is from ‘Desire to Inspire‘… and that’s exactly what they do, inspire!

 Love this DIY canopy bed made from industrial pipe, from ‘Apartment Therapy’… They built this bed from an old issue of ‘Country Home’ and even scanned the instruction page for you.
 I like how this could look very ‘Restoration Hardware’ with the right bedding to soften and romanticize the pipe… Can you picture this with some floaty fabric wrapped around it as a canopy?